Once Upon a Time in the Vest

 Saturday, September 28, 2024

-N 14 N. 65 Thoughts and Musings About Promoting Track and Field
+V 14 N. 65 Thoughts and Musings About Promoting Track and Field

-This week I was almost intrigued by the promotion of the meet called Athlos, in the old Randal's Island stadium now called the Icahn Stadium in NYC.
-I wasn't intrigued enough to remember to watch it however.
+This week I was almost intrigued by the promotion of the meet called Athlos, in the old Randall's Island stadium now called the Icahn Stadium in NYC.
+However I wasn't intrigued enough to remember to watch it.
 Gettin' old, I guess.
 But I did read about it and wondered how someone dreamed up this promotion.
 Personally I'm on burn out after the Olympics and Diamond League wrap ups.
-This concept sharing a waning sportlight with Megan Thee Stallion or whomever to draw in the non-track fans reminds me of TV shows like Dancing With The Stars or The Masked Singer or America's Got Talent.
+This concept of sharing a waning sportlight with Megan Thee Stallion or whomever to draw in the non-track fans reminds me of TV shows like Dancing With The Stars or The Masked Singer or America's Got Talent.
 Throw in some B celebrity, add a bit of pizazz with fireworks and try to get athletes already well on the downward slope after a hard season of competition to race for money.
 That's probably the answer, money.
 If the sponsor had thrown in a million dollars or so for a world record performance and scheduled the meet a week or two before or after the Paris Olympics, it might have gotten some traction with me.
 Consider when some kids in college can do much better on the current NIL revenues than world class athletes could do at Athlos ($60,000 for a win).
-In comparison, players in the WNBA receive an average annual pay of $119,590, ($2,989.75/game in a forty game season) with the highest-earning players in the WNBA receiving around $252,000 or $6,250/game.
+In comparison, players in the WNBA receive an average annual pay of $119,590 or ($2,989.75/game in a forty game season) with the highest-earning players in the WNBA receiving around $252,000 or $6,250/game.
 Men in the NBA have a minimum salary of $1,157,153 for an 82 game season or an average of $14,111.62 per game.
 The median NBA salary is a wopping $6,696,429.00.
 You're right, women's sport pay sucks, but in track and field, men's pay sucks equally.
-A noble effort by the organizers, but they were working with a tired product at a time when football, Major League Soccer, and even cross country might be of more interest to a lot of the the track and field public.
-My mistake, they were going after people who had little or no knowledge in the sport by promoting it with Megan T S. You're right again, the Super Bowl does that too.
+A noble effort by the Athlos organizers, but they were working with a tired product at a time when football, Major League Baseball, and even cross country might be of more interest to a lot of the the track and field public.
+My mistake, they were going after people who had little or no knowledge in the sport by promoting it with Megan T S. You're right again, the Super Bowl at half time does that too.
 Maybe they could have gotten Snoop Dog going against Jay Zee in a pole vault competition or better still Sean Diddy Combs against R. Kelly both out on recognisance bonds for a go at a broad jump.

 This also reminds me of some past attempts to promote the sport in a somewhat unconventional way linked to other activities.
-In 1954 in Toronto, Canada, an organization supporting track and field for children held a training camp and brought in some American coaching talent including Fred Wilt, Ken Doherty, and Brutus Hamilton to conduct a clinic.
+In 1954 in Toronto, Canada, an organization supporting track and field for young athletes held a training camp and brought in some American coaching talent including Fred Wilt, Ken Doherty, and Brutus Hamilton to conduct a clinic.
 In conjunction a track meet was put on at the Canadian National Exposition grounds while a circus was camped in the infield for a performance later that evening.

 Another event that I recall where Track and Field was promoted on television in the 1950's